isc-projects/stork/doc/user/overview.rst

   The ``host_cmds`` hook must be loaded in Kea to support this feature.

+  Introduced in Stork 1.3.0.

 - Editing global parameters and DHCP options

   The user can edit the global parameters and DHCP options in the Kea servers.

+  Introduced in Stork 1.19.0.

 Reviewing the Kea configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~